-- If you are having a difficult time with your body image or self-esteem, talk to someone – a friend or family member, your doctor or a counselling service such as Kids Helpline.
+- If you are having a difficult time with your body image or self-esteem, talk to someone – a friend or family member, school counsellor, or your doctor or a youth service such as headspace or Kids Helpline.
 There are many places you can get help.

 is a time when your body goes through lots of changes.
-It can be wonderful and exciting, but it can sometimes feel overwhelming.
+It can be wonderful and exciting, but it can sometimes feel overwhelming or uncomfortable.

 This is the time when your body changes from being a girl into being a woman, and develops the ability to have a baby.
 All of the changes come from your body’s natural chemicals, called hormones.

 If you haven’t started developing breasts by age 12, or had your first period by age 15 (or if you are concerned about any body issues), talk to an adult (like your parents or another adult you trust) or your doctor.
-The main thing to remember is that no two bodies are exactly the same, so puberty will not be the same for everyone.
+The main thing to remember is that all bodies are different and puberty is experienced differently by everyone.

-How you see yourself, how you feel about the way you look, and how you think others see you is known as your .
 It’s common to wonder if you are ‘normal’ as you go through the changes of puberty.
-But comparing yourself too closely with others can be stressful and unrealistic.
+But comparing yourself too closely with others can be unhelpful.
 The important thing to remember is: girls’ bodies come in all shapes and sizes – there is no ‘normal’.

 The best things you can do are:

-- Be educated and informed, so you know what to expect.
+- Access information and learn about puberty, so you know what to expect.

 Physical growth for girls

 One of the most obvious things that happens to you during puberty is that you grow.
-You might find your hands and feet grow first, so you may be a bit clumsy and awkward at first.
-The rest of your body will catch up though, and you will feel more coordinated again.
+You might find your hands and feet grow first, so you may feel a bit clumsy and awkward at first.
+The rest of your body will catch up though, and you will feel more coordinated.